mrWh1te/gardn/README.md

                                      // built from the GraphQL type called Plant
 ```

+#### Data: Plant

+Inside the Data library are domain specific libraries such as "data-plant" in `./libs/data/plant`.
+It is specific to the Plant model from mocks to helper functions to manage the data.

 ### UI

 In `./libs/ui` is a library of common UI components.